spectre256/kawai_scraper/README.md

 ## Description

 Simple CLI web scraper for Kawai US website product pages.
-It gets prices based on urls in spreadsheet, then updates spreadsheet accordingly.
+It gets prices based on URLs in spreadsheet, then updates spreadsheet accordingly.

 ## Install